Suicide Of A Child

 Note:

-This story is contributed by and adapted from the soon-to-be-published book, It's Too Soon to Say Goodbye, by Karen Kosman.
+This story is contributed by and adapted from the book, Too Soon to Say Goodbye: Healing and Hope for Victims and Survivors of Suicide, by Karen Kosman (www.karenkosman.com).

 *Dyslexia means any of various learning disorders associated with impairment of the ability to interpret spatial relationships or integrate auditory and visual information, often resulting in difficulty learning to read.
 Mind you, Robbie had gone through years of special education and they had not diagnosed this problem.
 He was diagnosed at a reading clinic I took him to, at the age of 20.